ARTICLE

 A deck related to modern life, inclusion and multicutural tolerance.

 Classic names has been changed according to present day lifestyles.
-Bobby dismissed classic titles like Priestess, Empress, Emperor, Hierophant and the four court characters, since the very concept of royalty is against the idea of "being outside of": how could an outsider have a king or a queen?
+Bobby dismissed some of the classic titles like Priestess, Empress, Emperor, Hierophant and the four court characters, since the very concept of royalty is against the idea of "being outside of": how could an outsider have a king or a queen?
 The Priestess is Witch, The Empress is Provider, The Emperor is Boss, and The Hierophant is Cleric.
-And, following the same tendency, Bobby thought on court characters in terms of elementals (fire, air, water and earth), and represented the latter ones as daily life objects, which creates quite alchemical readings due to the character - suit dynamics.
+And, following the same idea, Bobby thought on court characters in terms of elementals (fire, air, water and earth), and represented them as daily life objects, which creates innovating alchemical readings due to the two-element dynamics produced by the combination of characters and suits.

 element | suits | characters | ||